Tungsten: Niche uses

 Applications requiring its high density include weights, counterweights, ballast keels for yachts, tail ballast for commercial aircraft, rotor weights for civil and military helicopters, and as ballast in race cars for NASCAR and Formula One.
 Being slightly less than twice the density, tungsten is seen as an alternative (albeit more expensive) to lead fishing sinkers.
-Depleted uranium is also used for these purposes, due to similarly high density.
-Seventy-five-kg blocks of tungsten were used as "cruise balance mass devices" on the entry vehicle portion of the 2012 Mars Science Laboratory spacecraft.
+Depleted uranium is also used for these purposes, due to its similarly high density.
+75 kg blocks of tungsten were used as "cruise balance mass devices" on the entry vehicle portion of the 2012 Mars Science Laboratory spacecraft.
 It is an ideal material to use as a dolly for riveting, where the mass necessary for good results can be achieved in a compact bar.
 High-density alloys of tungsten with nickel, copper or iron are used in high-quality darts (to allow for a smaller diameter and thus tighter groupings) or for artificial flies (tungsten beads allow the fly to sink rapidly).
 Tungsten is also used as a heavy bolt to lower the rate of fire of the SWD M11/9 sub-machine gun from 1300 RPM to 700 RPM.
 Some string instrument strings incorporates tungsten.
 Tungsten is used as an absorber on the electron telescope on the Cosmic Ray System of the two Voyager spacecraft.

 Gold substitution

 Its density, similar to that of gold, allows tungsten to be used in jewelry as an alternative to gold or platinum.
-Metallic tungsten is hypoallergenic, and is harder than gold alloys (though not as hard as tungsten carbide), making it useful for rings that will resist scratching, especially in designs with a brushed finish.
+Tungsten carbide is used in jewelry that is intended to be wear-resistant.

-Because the density is so similar to that of gold (tungsten is only 0.36% less dense), and its price of the order of one-thousandth, tungsten can also be used in counterfeiting of gold bars, such as by plating a tungsten bar with gold, which has been observed since the 1980s, or taking an existing gold bar, drilling holes, and replacing the removed gold with tungsten rods.
+Because the density is so similar to that of gold (tungsten is only 0.36 % less dense), and its price of the order of one-thousandth, tungsten can also be used in counterfeiting of gold bars, such as by plating a tungsten bar with gold, which has been observed since the 1980s, or taking an existing gold bar, drilling holes, and replacing the removed gold with tungsten rods.
 The densities are not exactly the same, and other properties of gold and tungsten differ, but gold-plated tungsten will pass superficial tests.

-Gold-plated tungsten is available commercially from China (the main source of tungsten), both in jewelry and as bars.